Lust, Caution: Soundtrack

-The music for Lust, Caution created by French composer Alexandre Michel Gérard Desplat.
+The music for Lust, Caution was created by French composer Alexandre Desplat.
 The soundtrack, which was released by Decca Records, contains 24 songs running at approximately 60 minutes in length.

 Tracklist

 Release

 Lust, Caution premiered at the Venice Film Festival, where it won the Golden Lion, the second such award for Ang Lee.
 It was released in U.S. theaters on September 28, 2007, where it was rated NC-17 by the Motion Picture Association of America due to some explicit sex scenes.
 Lee stated that he would make no changes to attempt to get an R rating.
 After the movie's premiere, director Ang Lee was displeased that Chinese news media (including those from Taiwan) had greatly emphasized the sex scenes in the movie.
 The version released in the People's Republic of China was cut by about seven minutes (by the director himself) to make it suitable for younger audiences, since China has no rating system.
-Scenes of violence were also removed from the Mainland version, and the total minutes of the cuts was around 30.
+Scenes of violence were also removed from the mainland version, and the total minutes of the cuts was around 30.
 The version released in Malaysia was approved by the Film Censorship Board of Malaysia without alterations and was rated 18SX—those under 18 are barred from the cinema.
 The uncut version was released on DVD in 2008, as well as R-rated version since certain rental outlets and stores like Blockbuster video did not carry NC-17 titles.